Dashcon2Romania/dashcon2romania.github.io/rules/dragshowrules.md

 - No use of footage of real people not playing a character ( actors in their day-to-day life, YouTubers, influencers, musicians not performing etc. ) If you are not sure if what you want to do qualifies, feel free to ask.

-- The use of generative AI is strictly prohibited.
+- The use of generative AI is _**strictly prohibited**_.
 Entries discovered to have used generative AI in any of their assets (music, voice, text, image, video, etc.) will be disqualified.

 - Costumes cannot be obscene, offensive, nor endorse any form of hate or hate group.
 Nudity is not allowed.